 Anti-virus software(external link) — Digital Resources

-Encryption makes data indecipherable to those who don’t have authority to access it.
+Encryption makes data indecipherable to those who don’t have the key to access it.

 A firewall is software or hardware that protects your computer or device against online threats.
 It helps you monitor who or what is allowed to access your system.
 It will also notify you if your computer or device is trying to access something suspicious online.
 Think of it as a door between your computer and the internet.
 It helps you let the right things in and keep suspicious activity out.

 Two-factor authentication (2FA) makes it much more difficult for hackers to crack into your systems.
 2FA ensures a user can only gain access if they have an extra credential above a valid username and password.
 This extra credential may be a PIN number, access to a physical security key or token, or a unique identifier, eg a fingerprint.
 You should enable it for your most important systems, accounts and devices.

 If your business relies on sensitive information, it’s a good idea to think about cyber insurance.
 It can cover data breaches, website hacking and IT scams.
 Make sure a policy covers your areas of risk.
 An insurance broker can help you understand what a policy does or doesn’t cover.
 If you’re sorting out your own insurance, read the fine print to make sure it covers a cyber attack.

 CERT NZ has more practical steps you can take to keep data safe and secure online.

 Security breaches can often be caused by an employee doing something they shouldn’t, usually inadvertently.
 If employees use computers and mobiles devices at work, or work devices out of work:

 The Office of the Privacy Commissioner has short online courses, including one on the new Privacy Act 2020, to train people on privacy best practices.

 eLearning(external link) — The Office of the Privacy Commissioner